saveriomiroddi/saveriomiroddi.github.io/_posts/2022-12-23-Installing-Ubuntu-22.04-on-a-mirrored-RAID-1-and-encrypted-BTRFS-root-filesystem.md

 The resulting setup is:

-- Disk A: EFI, boot (BTRFS), encrypted swap, encrypted BTRFS root and home subvolumes
+- Disk A: EFI, boot (btrfs), encrypted swap, encrypted btrfs root and home subvolumes
-- Disk B: Clone of EFI, mirrors of the two BTRFS volumes
+- Disk B: Clone of EFI, mirrors of the two btrfs volumes

-Note that for simplicity, the Btrfs encrypted volume on disk B, fills the space corresponding to the swap partition.
+Note that for simplicity, the btrfs encrypted volume on disk B, fills the space corresponding to the swap partition.

 ### Cloned EFI partition